Now that Halloween is behind us. The stores and social media have reminded me that the holiday season is basically here.

 While I don't expect everyone to start fully decking the halls just yet (unless you're a blogger 😂).
 I'm sharing 8 things to do in November for a stress-free Christmas season.

-The last few years I’ve been doing my best to follow the mantra that November is for prepping for Christmas and December is for enjoying it!
+For the last few years I’ve been doing my best to follow the mantra that November is for prepping for Christmas and December is for enjoying it!

 Before we start be sure to grab my new free printable Christmas Planner HERE.